Bank Statement – An Overview

 Most banks now allow you to choose how you wish to receive your monthly bank statements.
 You can either opt for a paper statement or apply online for an electronic bank statement sent to your registered email address.
 Updating your mobile number and email address is crucial so that you do not miss out on important alerts from your bank.

-With the digibank by DBS app, you can open a new savings account in a few minutes!
+With the DBS digibank app, you can open savings account online in just a few minutes.
 Download the app to get started.

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.